marithetland/ONTmompS/README.md

                         FASTA file(s) for assemblies (*.fasta)

 Optional flags:
-  -d DATABASE_FOLDER, --database_folder DATABASE_FOLDER
+  --db DB               Provide a path to database location if different than
-                        Provide a path to database location if different than that provided by this tool.
+                        that provided by this tool.
   --store_mompS_alleles
                         Print mompS alleles to files named